Chen Li, assistant professor of mechanical engineering, is among the 2019 Catalyst Award recipients announced June 6 by Johns Hopkins…More

 230 Latrobe Hall

-Other contact people will include your faculty supervisor and the Mechanical Engineering administrative staff.
+Other contact people will include your faculty supervisor.

 Upon receipt of a visiting graduate student’s Admission Decision form, the department submits the admissions package to the Graduate Admissions office, who after processing sends them to the JHU Office of International Services (OIS).